 - Toy N Joy Makers

-Men with a belly like a bowl full of jelly are a dime a dozen during the holiday season, but luckily Portlanders have the one and only “Portland Santa,” (aka “Hipster Santa”).
-Portland Santa returns to Pioneer Place this year, complete with his Portland Airport carpet sofa, and is ready for his close-up with the kiddos every Thursday through December 22.
+Men with bellies that shake like a bowl full of jelly are a dime a dozen during the holiday season, but luckily Portlanders have the one and only “Portland Santa,” (aka “Hipster Santa”).
+Portland Santa returns to Pioneer Place this year, complete with his Portland Airport carpet sofa, and is ready for his close-up with the kiddos every Thursday through December 14.

 This historical Portland home turned museum decks it’s halls every holiday season.
 This year the decorations are inspired by symbols of the holiday season from angels to Santa and snowflakes to candy canes.
-November 21-December 31.
+November 21-December 31, closed on Christmas day.

-Almost every town center celebrates the season with their own local tree lighting ceremonies!
+Almost every town center celebrates the season with their own local events and tree lighting ceremonies!
 Check out your local city website for more information on dates/times:

 - Tualatin Starry Nights and Holiday Lights

 A staple of the season, The Oregon Zoo’s annual, fantastic display of a million and half twinkling lights throughout the zoo and a train ride to boot!
-November 25 – January 1.
+Day after Thanksgiving – January 1.

 The Oregon Garden, located in the charming historical town of Silverton, pulls out all the stops for a Christmas extravaganza that includes a tram ride, ice skating, a traditional German market, snow-less tubing, and a glittering light display.
-November 25 – January 1.
+Day after Thanksgiving – January 1.

 Inspired by the 1937 holiday radio series, the Cinnamon Bear Cruise takes to the river on the Portland Spirit for a 2-hour cruise.
-Enjoy treats and character storytelling, music, and magic nightly from November 26 – December 27.
+Enjoy treats and character storytelling, music, and magic nightly from The weekend after Thanksgiving – December 26.

 Boasting the “Largest Holiday Light Show West of the Mississippi,” Portland International Raceway puts on a spectacular drive-through light show that runs November 25 – December 25.

 There is just something magical about trains around the holidays.
-Bundle up on hop on for a ride that will be fun for the whole family starting November 25!
+Bundle up on hop on for a ride that will be fun for the whole family starting the day after Thanksgiving!

 - Holiday Express Train – Join Santa Claus and his elves for a magical ride behind Portland’s famous steam locomotive.
 Leaves from Oaks Park.